We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Available Space

-One of the convenient characteristics of at-home hydroponic systems is that users can grow more plants on a smaller footprint because the roots don’t need to spread out to seek nutrients.
-A typical home hydroponics system can be as large as a few feet deep and wide or as small as a few inches deep and wide, depending on the type of setup and the number of plants.
-The most common models, such as the AeroGarden Harvest, can fit on a kitchen countertop or a table and take up no more than 1 to 2 square feet of space—yet the Gardyn can grow up to 30 full-size plants.
+One of the convenient characteristics of a hydroponic grow system is that users can grow more plants in less space because the roots don’t need to spread out to seek nutrients.
+Depending on the type of setup, hydroponic systems can be as small as a few inches deep by a few inches wide or as big as a few feet deep by a few feet wide.
+The most common models, such as the AeroGarden Harvest, can fit on a kitchen countertop, ladder plant stand, or a table and take up no more than 1 to 2 square feet of space—yet some models can grow up to 30 full-size plants.

 Plant Types

 Indoor hydroponic systems can grow a wide variety of plant types.
-While smaller systems such as the AeroGarden are best used for herbs and smaller varieties of peppers and tomatoes, larger systems like the Lettuce Grow Farmstand and Gardyn can grow virtually anything, including large lettuces such as romaine, full-size tomato or pepper plants, kale, Swiss chard, bok choy, and even cabbage.
-Flowers can be grown in hydroponic systems too.
+While smaller systems, such as the AeroGarden, are best used for herbs and smaller varieties of peppers and tomatoes, larger systems like the Lettuce Grow Farmstand can grow virtually anything, including large lettuces, full-size tomato or pepper plants, kale, Swiss chard, bok choy, and even cabbage.
+Flowers can be grown in hydroponic systems, too.

 Temperature